androguard/androguard/README.txt

     - Visualize your application into cytoscape (by using xgmml format), or PNG/DOT output,
-    - Patch JVM classes, add native library dependencies,
+    - Patch JVM classes, add native library dependencies, progress),
-    - Dump the jvm process to find classes into memory,
-    - Add a watermark into your application (in progress),
-    - Classify android apks (in progress),
-    - Protect your application against thefts on android market (in progress),
     - ...